cerulean136/CDEHAT/README.md

 ### Stage 2

-1. Obtain the pre-trained model weights for stage 1 and write them to the configuration file.
+1. To obtain the pre-trained model weights for stage 1, change the configuration file parameter `pretrain_network_g` to the path where the weights are located.

 2. Change the `encoder_iter` configuration parameter to -1.